 While many dream about one day making it there, Joseph Pisani left his hometown of New York in the mid 90's, and hasn't looked back since.
-Over the past few decades, Joseph has extensively traveled through forty-four of the fifty US states, and seventy countries.
+Over the past few decades, Pisani has extensively traveled throughout most of the USA, and seventy-one countries.
 Armed with little more than a backpack, sketchbook, camera and a one-way plane ticket, he searches out exotic adventures while purposely avoiding the easy route.

 «Sure, there's been some pretty rough moments along the way,» he explains, «but it's the trouble spots that often bear the most exciting memories.»